gwcbi/haphpipe_docs/hp-docs/docs/demos.md

  --accession SRR8525886
 ```

-Reminder that the above code is the same as (without the `\`) - the `\` just make it more visually readable than on one big line like so.
+Reminder that the above code is the same as this command on a single line - the `\` just makes it more visually readable.
 `fastq-dump --outdir haphpipe_demo/SRR8525886 --split-files --origfmt --minSpotId 30000 --maxSpotId 40000 --accession SRR8525886`

 Step 2: Run `haphpipe_assemble_02`